andrew/ultimate-awesome/README.md

 - [awesome-mcp-servers](https://github.com/ayaanjan76/awesome-mcp-servers) - 🚀 Explore a curated collection of top Model Context Protocol (MCP) servers for seamless connectivity and enhanced experiences in your projects.
 - [awesome-offensive-rust](https://github.com/bad-antics/awesome-offensive-rust) - 🦀⚔️ Curated list of offensive security tools written in Rust.
 - [awesome-akash-web-list](https://github.com/balvinder294/awesome-akash-web-list) - A Curated List of Akash.net related websites, tools, and stuff .
-- [awesome-coffee](https://github.com/beargruug/awesome-coffee) - ☕️ A curated list of awesome coffee resources, tools, guides, and more.
 - [awesome-chemistry](https://github.com/beingzhutao/awesome-chemistry) - A curated list of chemistry libraries and software.
 Please feel free to contribute!.
 - [awesome-naveen](https://github.com/belkale/awesome-naveen) - Naveen's list of awesome internet resources.
 These are content that is personally curated by me and contains the very best of internet.
 - [awesome-memory-forensics](https://github.com/beyefendi/awesome-memory-forensics) - Memory forensics literature.